-When you work with a mentor they are there to give you advise and possibly give you straight forward suggestions.
-Coaching is not the same in regards to this because it is focused more on guiding you to make your own decisions and conclusions.
+When you work with a mentor, they are there to give you advice and possibly give you straightforward suggestions.
+Coaching is not the same in regard to this because it is focused more on guiding you to make your own decisions and conclusions.
 Put simply, your coach is there to guide you and help you decide what your future goals are, then implement a plan to get there.
 Your mentor is there to help you reach a specific goal you have already decided you want to reach.

 Questions to ask: